-In KS4 students independently complete The Duke of York’s Idea.org achieving bronze and often Silver certificates.
+In KS4 students independently complete Idea.org achieving bronze and often Silver certificates.
 This includes a wide range of topics covering the Computer Science Programme of Study, Online Safety, and Careers.
 All students will also cover a range of online safety topics.
 Other elements of the KS4 Computer Science curriculum is included in enhancement day activities for year 10, e.g. Minecraft and Image manipulation.

 Computer Science (OCR 9-1)

 Students will study the theory of the 9-1 course: hardware; software; logic; data representation; networks and ethics.
 The practical element builds on their programming skills in python including a number of programming projects.
 As well as some theory surrounding algorithms and learning SQL to interrogate databases.

 The year is set to revise all topics of theory and programming undertaking many programming challenges to support exam board requirements and student confidence in programming solutions, whilst understanding the theory behind the code in preparation for their final exams.
 Many exam questions are tackled as well as a range of games to embed knowledge for the exams.

 - Computational thinking – decomposition, abstraction etc.

 - The impacts of technology on society globally and individuals.

 - The components of digital systems and the benefits of each.